 "Encore has changed the way I think about hiring and DevOps roles.
 Because engineers can stand up and deploy new services completely on their own with no special infrastructure work, it allows us to dedicate more resources to feature development.
 This also lets us focus DevOps talent on complex problems outside of Encore.
 It allows us to forget about boilerplate work to launch new services and turn our attention to the truly unique and interesting challenges of building a best-in-class global platform."

-By using Encore Cloud, Bookshop.org has reduced DevOps workload by 95% and achieved a significantly improved delivery speed for new products.
-This has allowed them to confidently and quickly iterate and develop their microservices architecture.
+By using Encore Cloud, Bookshop.org has reduced DevOps workload by 90-95% and achieved a significantly improved delivery speed for new products.
+With only eight engineers and no dedicated DevOps team, Encore Cloud has allowed them to confidently and quickly iterate and develop their microservices architecture, without wrestling with Terraform, Kubernetes, or bespoke deployment pipelines.